 Alan Newlands, director of housing finance, commercial and private banking at RBS, added:

-“As a bank, we are acutely conscious of the impact that the COVID-19 crisis.
+“As a bank, we are conscious of the impact that the COVID-19 crisis.
 It is impacting people and businesses, and we view housing as a critical sector for us to support.”

 FRANK SWEENEY, Chief Exec, Cunninghame Housing